Scott3142/python-programming/codelabs/part-2.md

 ### Reading User Input

 The solution pattern for programming tasks involving reading user input is straightforward.
 If the program needs to calculate the square root of a function, we need to import some code which has been created for the task.
 We will use the library `numpy` for this, which is imported at the top of the example below.
 Importing the tool makes it available for the program.
 Importing external libraries is an important part of programming, and allows us to not 'reinvent the wheel'.
+We'll cover importing modules in more detail a later part of the course.

 ```python
 # Making the numpy library available in the program